EliseiNicolae/code-bugs.com/posts/scrolling-issue-by-trackpad-in-macOS-Monterey-M1-Macbook-Pro.md

 ---
-title: "Scrolling issue in macOS Monterey M1 Macbook Pro"
+title: "Scrolling issue by trackpad in macOS Monterey M1 Macbook Pro"
 description: "You need to disable Low power mode and Optimise video streaming while on battery from System Preferences -> Battery"
 date: '2022-07-17'
 keywords: